Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-1/03-normalization.md

 ### Learning objectives:
 - Understand why read counts must be normalized in RNA-seq data
-- Learn the principles behind the major normalization strategies in RNA-seq and when to apply them
+- Review the principles of basic RNA-seq normalization strategies
-- Learn how to perform standard normalization strategies
+- Understand the principles of DESeq2 Median-of ratios normalization and how to implement using the DESeq2 package

 ### Set-up